denabazazian/PytorchWCT/Readme.md

 -->

 ### Acknowledgments
-Thanks Xueting Li for providing her code and her great help.
+Thanks to Xueting Li for providing her code and her great help.

 Many thanks to the author Yijun Li for his kind help.